carla-simulator/carla/Docs/adv_traffic_manager.md

 Manages the process of calculating the next command for all the registered vehicles, so that these are done in synchrony.

 *   Receives from the [vehicle registry](#vehicle-registry) an array of the vehicles registered to the TM.
-*   Loops over said array, performing calculations per vehicle separatedly.
+*   Loops over said array, performing calculations per vehicle separately.
-*   These calculations are divided in a series of [stages](#stages).
+*   These calculations are divided into a series of [stages](#stages).
 *   Synchronization barriers are placed between stages so that consistency is guaranteed.
 Calculations for all vehicles must finish before any of them moves to the next stage, ensuring that all vehicles are updated in the same frame.
 *   Coordinates the transition between [stages](#stages) so that all the calculations are done in sync.
 *   When the last stage ([Motion Planner Stage](#stage-4-motion-planner-stage)) finishes, the [command array](#command-array) is sent to the server.
 In this way, there are no frame delays between the calculations of the control loop, and the commands being applied.